mgiugliano/MultiChannelSystems_developmentContainer/README.md

 Unfortunately, the (old) vendor libraries in our hands are written in C++ and call some later deprecated functions of dependent libraries (i.e. Lib Boost).
 This means that, in order to compile the vendor library, one needs to have installed the correct version of the Boost libraries (i.e. v.
 1.44).
+Note that only "system" and "filesystem" of the boost libraries are used (and need to be installed/recompiled).

-On a modern release of Debian (i.e. read probably a "newer version of the compiler and standard library"), I failed to install and compile Lib Boost 1.44.
+On a modern release of Debian (i.e. read probably a "newer version of the GCC compiler and standard library"), I failed to install and compile Lib Boost 1.44.
 As a consequence, I failed to compile the vendor libraries.